cdelledonne/verartis.com/content/english/_index.md

 call_to_action:
   enable: true
-  title: Ready for your next guided experience?
+  title: Your next guided experience
   content: >
     Ver Artis is your gateway to guided tours in the Netherlands.
 Don't hesitate to get in touch with us to plan a tour, whether you already know what you